faisalsnour/ReadmeGenerator/README.md

 ## Usage

-just for the homework
+no usage of project, just demo

 ## Contributing

-no guidleine
+no guidlines

 ## Tests

-no test for now
+no instructions

 ## License

-MIT
+GPL

 ## Questions